 Ayn De Castro and LeAura Alderson

 No longer exclusively for bodybuilders, whey protein has found its way into training drinks for athletes as well as the average exerciser’s post workout protein shakes.
+Good for both men and women, even many who are otherwise dairy intolerant, whey by man accounts, is the best protein powder for men and women.

-However, as we plunge deeper and become more involved with working out and building muscles, it has become apparent that choosing whey protein isn’t that simple after all.
+Not quite.
+As we plunge deeper and become more involved with working out and building muscles, it has become apparent that choosing whey protein isn’t that simple after all.
 We find ourselves surrounded with an overwhelming selection of choices and questions.

 “What type of whey protein should I choose?
 Is this one better than the other?
 Is whey protein even good for me?
 Which are the best whey protein powders?